 Wheel hardness (durometer) is also a major factor to consider.
-A wheel that is harder, will slide out easier.
+A harder wheel will slide out easier.
 And a softer wheel – more grip.
 As an effort to standardize, the skate industry uses durometer.

 Surfskate wheels range from 75a-85a.
 Again, this is subjective because you might want something harder, but most surfskates don’t want a wheel that’ll slip too much.

 The problem is that urethane formula varies with different brands.
-So a 77a durometer from Orangatang, won’t be the exact same as a 77a from Sector9.
+So a 77a durometer from Orangatang won’t be the same as a 77a from Sector9.

 Durometer is still good to use as a gauge, just not an exact science.